lihing1994/Rendering-image/README.md

 ![Screen Shot 2021-01-29 at 7 41 04 PM](https://user-images.githubusercontent.com/25276186/106346216-46dee400-626a-11eb-9fae-2e0ab1e43459.png)

 # GUI
 - When you run the project, you may use the GUI panel, which located on the left top corner of window, to adjust information for different type of light source.
 You may change the postion for **SpotLight** and **AreaLight**.
-Also, you may change the coefficient intensity and power for each lights you added.
+Also, you may change the coefficient intensity and power for each lights.
 Finally, you may change the illumination angle for the **SpotLight** and the rotation angle for the **AreaLight**.
 ![Screen Shot 2021-01-29 at 9 51 37 PM](https://user-images.githubusercontent.com/25276186/106348621-60892700-627c-11eb-9e6f-e9c9b91a9513.png)